COEHS Internal Editorial Board Members

 |Lee Van Horn||IFCE|

-The College of Education offers an in-house research support service to all faculty by providing an opportunity to have manuscripts for publication reviewed by a senior faculty member prior to journal submission.
-The In-House Editorial Board members are full professors in the COE and have agreed to serve in this capacity.
+The College of Education & Human Sciences offers an in-house research support service to all faculty by providing an opportunity to have manuscripts for publication reviewed by a senior faculty member prior to journal submission.
+The In-House Editorial Board members are full professors in the COEHS and have agreed to serve in this capacity.

 The goal of these reviews is to provide you with an independent assessment of your research manuscript before you send it out for review.
 This can help you identify major issues that may arise in the review process, a priori, increasing your chance of getting your work published in high profile journals within a reasonable time frame.